ucsb-cs148-s21/t7-local-network-file-transfer/docs/MANUAL.md

 started up (and shut down) from the host machine.

 Depending on your role, you will interact with a different side of Loft, both of which are described just below.
-## Using Loft 🧠 ##

-### Knowing Your Role ###
-There are two possible roles fulfilled by a Loft user: Host and Client.
-The <i>Host</i> is the laptop/desktop that installed and initializes Loft; it can send stuff to (and receive stuff from) the Client.
-The <i>Client</i> is any other device, but usually a phone or tablet; it can send to (and receive from) the Host. **Before going any further**, make sure the Host and Client are on the same local connection.

-⚠️ The host-client denomination can be hard to grasp.
-In terms of file transfer functionality, both devices can freely send & receive files!
-The host is not necessarily "hosting" files that the client wants to receive; in fact it is often the other way around.
-Instead, it is hosting the tools and processes that are required for Loft to function.
-As such, the app must be started up (and shut down) from the host machine.

-Depending on your role, you will interact with a different side of Loft, both of which are described just below.

 ### Host: Using the Native UI ###
 You are the Host.
 Initialize Loft.
 You will interact with Loft's remote control, the native UI, which should appear on your screen now: